Brigitte Garceau

 Brigitte Garceau is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of Robert-Baldwin as a member of the Quebec Liberal Party.

+As of September 7, 2024, she serves as the opposition critic for Status of Women, Youth Protection, Follow-up on the Rebâtir la Confiance Report, Culture and Communications, and Centre-du-Québec.